-Grade Grievances: When a grade concern arises, it is the student's responsibility to resolve the issue with the faculty module/course director who was responsible for assigning the grade.
-If the matter cannot be resolved to the student's satisfaction with the instructor, the student should contact his/her advisor for assistance.
+Grade Grievances: When a grade concern arises, it is the student's responsibility to resolve the issue with the faculty course director who is responsible for assigning the grade.
+If the matter cannot be resolved to the student's satisfaction with the instructor, the student should contact their advisor for assistance.
 If still unresolved, a written appeal to the program director may be made within 5 days of the grade assignment.
 The program director will independently evaluate the situation and render a decision.
 The decision of the program director is final.

-Academic Appeals: The Physician Assistant Program recognizes due process and the rights of a student to appeal program decisions/actions affecting student progress within the program.
-Student's appeals must be based upon the program's failure to follow established policies or procedures.
-Students must present evidence that supports their appeal of a program decision/action according to the appeal process as defined herein:
+Academic Appeals: The Physician Assistant Program recognizes due process and the rights of a student to appeal program decisions affecting student progress within the program.
+Student appeals must be based upon the program's failure to follow established policies or procedures.

+Students must present evidence that supports their appeal of a program decision according to the appeal process as defined herein:

 - 1. All appeals must be submitted to the program director, in writing, within 5 working days of the occurrence that is the subject of the grievance. - 2.
 Appeals will be reviewed during a meeting of the program core faculty, and a decision will be rendered to the student within 10 working days of receipt of the appeal.
 Students will be invited to attend the faculty meeting at which the appeal is considered to present their case and respond to any questions the faculty may have.
-As this meeting is a purely an academic proceeding, no legal counsel will be allowed to attend or participate.
-The appellant student may, however, request participation by other students or non-program faculty with approval of the program director.
-Proceedings may not be recorded in any manner (audio, video, digital, etc.) - 3.
+As this meeting is purely an academic proceeding, no legal counsel will be allowed to attend or participate.
+Proceedings may not be recorded in any manner. - 3.
 Students who wish to challenge the program's appeal decision may initiate a subsequent appeal to the Office of the Provost/Academic Vice President.
 This appeal must be initiated within 10 working days of the program's appeal decision and must be submitted in writing. - 4.
 All academic appeal decisions rendered by the Provost / Academic Vice President are final.